koda-rocks/koda/README.md

 5. Install the requirements `pip install -r requirements.txt`
 6. Navigate to the koda directory and the entry is the pizza.py file
 7. Run `python pizza.py example.in` to test what we currently have.

+8. Run `python car.py car_sample.in` to test what we currently have.
+This will write out the result in car_sample.txt